knudmoeller/berlin_corona_cases/README.md

 #### Manually Extracted Data

-Some of the earlier press releases had a slightly different format, or were only available as screen shots (true story), so the scraper did not work for them.
+Some of the earlier press releases had a slightly different format, or were only available as screen shots (true story), so the [old press release scraper](https://github.com/knudmoeller/berlin_corona_cases/tree/0.2.4 "Release 0.2.4 of the 'Coronavirus Cases Scraper for Berlin'") did not work for them.
 Rather than writing special code for extracting these one- or two-off cases, I manually extracted them and put them in [data/manual/manually_extracted.json](data/manual/manually_extracted.json).
-When creating the complete timeline, this manually extracted data is merged with the scraped data.
+When creating the complete timeline, this manually extracted data was then merged with the newly scraped data.

 ### Corona Traffic Light Indicators